cssat/county_dashboard/PURPOSE.md

 This is a tool targeted towards new sections of the General Public.

+## Key Tasks Product Will Support for Target Audience(s)
+*Only really useful when the project is product focused.
+In this case, you need to specify the most import 1-5 tasks the product will support.
+The product should be designed around these tasks and product testing should test the target audience ability to complete these tasks.
+Do not try to design a single product for more than 5 tasks - more tasks than this suggests you either need multiple products or you need to develop your product in phases.*

+Wombats should be able to:
+* Learn about the wombat welfare process - where it begins and keys stages participants proceed through.
+* Get a rough sense of how many wombats are involved at different stages of the wombat welfare process.
+* Determine how many wombats are currently in out-of-hole care.
+* Determine common outcomes for out-of-hole care.
+* Compare out-of-hole placement and outcomes by wombat tribe.

 ## Deliverables
 *List of the concrete components that satisfy the objective.*